 6.1 Loading DMSP IVM

-The output includes a day of data with UTDallas quality flags from the F15 spacecraft (as implied by the tag and inst_id), for the specified date.
-At the time of publication this produces the output shown below (the index header has been added here for clarity).
+The output includes a day of data with UTDallas quality flags from the F15 spacecraft (as implied by the tag and inst\id), for the specified date.
+At the time of publication this produces the output shown below.